nanvel/blog/pages/books.md

 - [+] The End of Jobs: Money, Meaning and Freedom Without the 9-to-5 by Taylor Pearson
 - SEO 2016: Learn search engine optimization with smart internet marketing strategies by Adam Clarke
 - Blockchain: The Comprehensive Guide to Mastering the Hidden Economy by Timothy Short
+- 101 jobs you can do anywhere in the world by Sonya Duck

 ## In progress